jrblevin/markdown-mode/README.md

   * `markdown-fontify-whole-heading-line` - font lock for highlighting the whole line for headings.(default: `nil`)

+  * `markdown-special-ctrl-a/e` - set to non-nil to behave specially in headlines and items.
+When `t`, `C-a` will bring back the cursor to the beginning of the headline text.
+In an item, this will be the position after bullet and check-box, if any. `C-e` will jump to the end of the headline, ignoring the presence of closing tags in the headline.
+When set to the symbol `reversed`, the first `C-a` or `C-e` works normally, going to the true line boundary first.
+Only a directly following, identical keypress will bring the cursor to the special positions (default: `nil`).

 Additionally, the faces used for syntax highlighting can be modified to your liking by issuing <kbd>M-x customize-group RET markdown-faces</kbd>
 or by using the "Markdown Faces" link at the bottom of the mode